Find and fix writing mistakes instantly

 Pronouns and Antecedents

 Let’s get more into the background of what it a pronoun and a pronoun definition.
 Recall how this part of speech generally refers back (or sometimes forward) to some other noun?
-That related noun is called the antecedent and is the key to avoiding confusion when using these words.
+That related noun is called the antecedent and is the key to avoiding confusion when debating what is a pronoun.
 In most cases, it will be clear which preceding noun is the antecedent.
 You won’t have any questions about the definition of pronoun.

 - I met Charlie yesterday.
 He is the store owner.

-He very clearly can only refer to Charlie.
+He very clearly can only refer to Charlie (the antecedent).

 - The crowds began cheering when they saw the star walk by.

-In this case, they refers back to the crowds.
+In this case, they refers back to the crowds (the antecedent).

 There may be instances where there could potentially be more than one antecedent.
 In sentences like these, you must rely on context clues.